elhiloyasin/ReadMeGenerator/README.md

 ## Image of Application
 ![Image](Images/questionImage.png)

-## Video Walkthrough of Application
+## Video of Application

->This video walkthrough shows a detailed way on how to use the application in __Node.js__
+>This is a link to the video walkthrough that shows a detailed way on how to use the application in __Node.js__

 [README Generator Video](https://www.youtube.com/watch?v=xf9SbybwJA4
 "Click Me :)")